-Begin accustoming your Goldendoodle to being brushed and examined when he's a puppy.
+Begin to get your Goldendoodle accustomed to being brushed and examined when he's a puppy.
 Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams handling when he's an adult.

 - English Goldendoodle coats will change as the puppy matures.
 Most will grow longer and many will fill out and become very plush and full.

-- Curly coats can be easily identified by the “crimping” or beginning of a curly on the forehead, ears or back of a newborn puppy.
+- Curly coats can be easily identified by the “crimping” or beginning of a curl on the forehead, ears, or back of a newborn puppy.
 See photo below (click image to enlarge)

 * As an experienced breeder, we are very knowledgeable and capable of determining what type of coat a puppy will have as an adult from a very young age.

 This is the most common coat found in the English Goldendoodle breed.
 It can be produced in any of the English Goldendoodle generations and is easy to maintain.
 It will require brushing once a day to every other day in areas that experience heavy friction such as behind the ears, under the neck, the base of the tail, and underneath the limbs.
 Full body brushing should be done at least once a week.
 This coat type in F1, F2, and F2B breedings are usually low, moderate shedding.

 Here are examples of the Loose Wavy/ Shaggy coat: